 The United States Department of Justice recently released guidelines for gathering online intelligence and purchasing data from illicit sources, responding to the growing importance of OSINT research within the private sector.
-The guidelines narrowly apply to cyber threat intelligence gathering on Dark Web forums and markets and to the purchase of data illicit sources by cybersecurity professionals.
+The guidelines narrowly apply to cyber threat intelligence gathering on Dark Web forums and markets and to the purchase of data from illicit sources by cybersecurity professionals.

 The report, “Legal Considerations when Gathering Online Cyber Threat Intelligence and Purchasing Data from Illicit Sources” is directly relevant to cybersecurity professionals in the United States, but the concerns raised are universal.
 Though not a legally binding document, even in the United States, it does point to specific legal guidelines to weigh against current cybersecurity intelligence-gathering methods, as well as some grey areas that warrant further consideration.